pidjan/SpamUB/README.md

 1. Clone repository: git clone https://github.com/pidjan/SpamUB.git
 2. Go to the cloned repository: cd SpamUB
 3. Create and edit .env using env.sample
-4. Run dependencies.bat to install the required pip modules.
-Or run python3 -U -r requirements.txt
+4. Run dependencies.bat.
+This will install the required pip modules.
+Or you can run python3 -U -r requirements.txt
-5. Run start.bat to start the bot, login if necessary.
-Or run python3 main.py
+5. Run start.bat to start the bot, or run python3 main.py. login if necessary.
 6. DONE!
-Run .about in Telegram Saved Messages to check for existing commands.
+To check for existing commands, run .about in Telegram Saved Messages.

 # Requirements